 - The judge instructed both sides to "refrain from making statements that are likely to incite violence and civil unrest."

-- Merchan did not issue a gag order, noting that the prosecution did not request it.
-He added that he would not have granted a gag order even if Bragg had asked for one.
+- Merchan did not issue a gag order, noting that he would not have granted one even if Bragg had asked for one.

 Yes, but: He did make clear that he would consider further motions if necessary.

 Flashback: The D.A.'s office urged House Republican committee chairs last month to denounce Trump's "harsh" rhetoric.